MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/create-account-msa-or-work-student.md

 ---
-title: Create a VSTS account with a Microsoft account or a work/organization account
+title: Create a VSTS account with a Microsoft account or a work account
-description: Create your VSTS account with a personal Microsoft account or a work/school/organization account ms.prod: devops ms.technology: devops-accounts ms.assetid: e2eacd25-e6be-4294-b1da-5529195f30d0
+description: Create your VSTS account with a personal Microsoft account or a work/school account ms.prod: devops ms.technology: devops-accounts ms.assetid: e2eacd25-e6be-4294-b1da-5529195f30d0